kaakaww/scan-configuration/README.md

 ## Overview
-StackHawk is a dynamic application security testing (DAST) tool built for developers.
-The StackHawk scanner (HawkScan) utilizes a YAML configuration file to supply operational settings to the scanner.
-To get started clone this repo and place the `stackhawk.yml` file into the root of your project directory.
+[StackHawk](https://www.stackhawk.com) is a dynamic application security testing (DAST) tool built for developers.
+The StackHawk scanner (HawkScan) utilizes a [YAML](https://yaml.org) configuration file to supply operational settings to the scanner.
+To get started clone this repo and place the appropriate `stackhawk.yml` file into the root of your project directory.

 ### Configuration Files